sag333ar/hive-authentication/README.md

 **Note**: Both configurations are required even if you only plan to use one provider.
 This ensures the Aioha library is properly initialized with all necessary settings.

-**HiveAuth Support**: The package now supports HiveAuth configuration and will automatically initialize the Aioha library with your settings.
-HiveAuth login functionality is planned for future releases.
+**HiveAuth Support**: The package now fully supports HiveAuth login!
+When using HiveAuth:

+1. **Event Listening**: The package automatically listens for `hiveauth_login_request` events from the Aioha library
+2. **QR Code Display**: When a HiveAuth login request is received, a QR code is displayed for the user to scan
+3. **Wallet Integration**: Users can scan the QR code with their HiveAuth wallet app to approve the login
+4. **Automatic Handling**: The package handles the entire flow from login request to authentication completion

 ## How It Works